 In progress looked like this:

-The kitchen in the new house is an original, somewhat retro kitchen, so at some point it’s going to be subject to another kitchen re-fit.
+The kitchen in the new house is an original, somewhat retro kitchen, so at some point it’s going to be subject to another kitchen re-fit once we’ve moved in.
 It’s a reasonably good sized room, but there is scope to expand it – we’re currently debating whether to knock a wall down and create a large kitchen diner, to put a door through to the existing dining room or simply re-design and update the layout, adding lots more storage.

 However, we’re going to have to live with it for a while and see how the space and layout functions, as the house as a whole is in need of a good dose of TLC and there’s a long list of more practical and pressing DIY jobs to do first!